martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

 ## Syslog server
-The Monasca Log Agent is supposed to run on a remote (virtual) machine: the 'syslog server'.
-The logs must be sent from a FIWARE Lab Nodes to the syslog server via syslog.
-Every FIWARE Lab Node should have its own syslog server running an instance of the Monasca Log Agent.
+The Monasca Log Agent is supposed to run on a remote (virtual) machine and acts as a syslog server.
+The logs must be sent from a FIWARE Lab Nodes to the Monasca Log Agent via syslog.
+Every FIWARE Lab Node should have its own instance of the Monasca Log Agent.

 ## Installing the Monasca Log Agent
 Copy the [log-client/monasca-log-agent][2] directory to the syslog server.
 Then, `cd` into it and, using [docker][1], build the image and run the container, as explained by the instructions in the [Dockerfile][3].
 Logstash's syslog input plugin will be listening for logs on port 1025 and the monasca_log_api output plugin will send them to the [Monasca Log API](monasca-log-api.md).
 The Logstash pipeline can be found in [config/logstash.conf][4].